Cost of Single IRB Review

 Obtaining fee information for sIRB review

-There is no nationwide standard for how IRB fees are assessed or how much they are.
+There is no nationwide standard or federal mandate for how IRB fees are assessed or how much they are.
 Some IRBs charge for each review action they complete (e.g. initial approval, modifications, continuing review) for each site.
 Some IRBs charge annual fees for the study based on the number of sites.
 For others, the fees vary based on institutional or organizational affiliations.

 You should obtain fee information from the IRB that is specific to the study you are proposing.
 This may require asking the IRB office for a study-specific fee estimate.
 See the list of options for single IRB review for UW PIs for how to contact IRBs to obtain information about fees.